-Exactly how your credit score is calculated may seem complex — and maybe even a bit mysterious.
+Exactly how your credit score is calculated may seem complex — and maybe even mysterious.
 But when you break it down into smaller (and less complicated) pieces, it can help remove the mystery, which in turn can enhance your ability to build and maintain a solid score.

 Unpacking Credit Age for VantageScore

-Credit age makes up about 20 percent of the two most recent versions of VantageScore.
-How are they tabulated?
-According to VantageScore, depth of credit looks at the age of someone’s credit accounts, plus the average, oldest, and youngest account age.
+How is it tabulated?
+According to VantageScore, depth of credit looks at the age of someone’s open or active credit accounts, plus the average, oldest, and youngest account age.
 Older accounts tend to help boost a VantageScore because they offer more insight into how someone manages their finances over time.
-That means someone who opened up a credit card five years ago would have a longer credit age (or a thicker credit file) than someone who has had a credit card for only a year.
+That means someone who opened a credit card five years ago would have a longer credit age (or a thicker credit file) than someone with a credit card for only a year.

 The depth of credit category, notes VantageScore Solutions, also considers the type of credit accounts a person maintains.
 The two main kinds are revolving (such as credit card accounts) and installment debt (a car payment or mortgage).
 Demonstrating that you can handle both types of credit is likely to bump up your score, according to VantageScore Solutions, more than just having a single type of credit on your reports.